awtrix/AWTRIX2.0-Docs/en-en/premium.md

+## AWTRIX Premium

-This category offers great features that are only unlocked by purchasing a Premium Key.
+This category offers great features that are only unlocked by purchasing a premium key.
+These functions will be expanded regularly.
 You can get this key in my [Shop](https://blueforcer.de/shop/).
 By purchasing a key you support me in the further development of AWTRIX and in paying my costs such as server rental, purchase of new components etc.
-These functions will be expanded regularly.
+One Key is **per user** and can used on up to 3 different AWTRIX devices.
+If you need a 4th Awtrix with premium for your own use, just write me.
+We will surely find a solution.

+## Current available premium functions

 **AWTRIX Cloud**
 Activates the connection to the AWTRIX Cloud.
 You can find further information about this [here](/en-en/cloud.md).